oat-sa/lib-health-check/README.md

 On the `HealthChecker` class `performChecks()` method execution, a [CheckerResultCollection](src/Result/CheckerResultCollection.php) instance is returned, aggregating all checkers results information.

-By example, you need first to create [CheckerInterface](src/Checker/CheckerInterface.php) implementations as follow:
+For example, you need first to create [CheckerInterface](src/Checker/CheckerInterface.php) implementations as follows:

 ```php
 <?php declare(strict_types=1);